-Garden awning ideas have definitely come of age – long gone are the candy-striped, frill-edged affairs, today’s designs are sleek, discreet and feature built-in lighting, heating and sensors that can detect when they are needed.
-There are a few products that can be unfurled manually with a crank handle, but most have smooth motorised controls than can be operated remotely via handset or App.
-This design from Hillary’s is fitted with vibration sensors that can detect windy conditions and automatically close the awning to prevent it from being damaged in strong winds.
+Garden awning ideas have definitely come of age – long gone are the candy-striped, frill-edged affairs.
+Today's designs are sleek, discreet and feature built-in lighting, heating and sensors that can detect when they are needed.
+There are a few products that can be unfurled manually with a crank handle, but most have smooth motorized controls that can be operated remotely via handset or App.

-Make a sculptural statement in your garden with a sail shade.
+Consider shade ideas for backyards that create a sculptural statement.
+A shade sail is a case in point.
 Square, rectangular or triangular in shape, they come in many different grades of fabric and finishing so consider how often you will use yours before you buy.
-Party shades tend to be cheaper to buy and shorter in lifespan, designed for occasional use they are usually made from a recyclable mono-filament polymer.
+Party shades tend to be cheaper and shorter in lifespan, designed for occasional use.
+They are usually made from a recyclable mono-filament polymer.

 This knitted fabric is durable and breathable, allowing retained heat to escape through tiny holes and while it will block some UV rays – usually around 90% – some can still get through.
 For a longer lasting canopy, look for fabrics that are described as water resistant or waterproof.
 Often woven from high density polyester they will reliably keep the rain off, block up to 98% of UV rays and come with strapping along each side for added tension and marine grade corner fittings too.

-Not just purely practical, adding shade into a sunny garden can completely transform the whole space and make it feel much more inviting too.
-One of the simplest ways to do this is to add a series of simple arches along a pathway.
-Not only will this frame the view beyond, but it also creates a rhythmic play of shadows along your garden path ideas that highlights the texture and colour of surrounding plants.
+As well as being practical, adding shade into a sunny garden can completely transform the whole space and make it feel much more inviting too.
+One of the simplest ways to do this is to add a series of arches along a pathway.
+Not only will this frame the view beyond, but it also creates a rhythmic play of shadows along your garden path that highlights the texture and color of surrounding plants.

-A gently arcing design, such as this elegant Monet Arch from Agriframes will help to open up the space.
+A gently arcing design like this one above will help to open up the space.
 Plant with wisteria which will quickly cover the frame with its light, vivid green foliage and if you buy a grafted plant that's over five years old, you'll enjoy a dazzling cascade of blue or white blooms every May and June.
-There's tips on how to grow wisteria in our guide.
+There are tips on how to grow wisteria in our guide.

-Fancy some quiet time out of the sun then garden arbor ideas make a stylish retreat.
-Compact and simple in design, they make a secluded but comfy place to perch for an hour or so, especially when armed with a cuppa and a good book.
+Fancy some quiet time out of the sun?
+Try out some garden arbor ideas to make a stylish retreat.
+Compact and simple in design, they create a secluded but comfy place to perch for an hour or so, especially when armed with a cuppa and a good book.
 Usually designed with a gable roof and slatted wood or trellis sides they can be tucked into a leafy nook and surrounded with fragrant climbers for extra charm.

 Look for a sturdy design made from pressure treated timber and go for a seat that is roomy and supportive.
-This Edenbridge Arbour by Forest from Wayfair has a built-in bench with sloping back making it extra comfy, just add a couple of plumped up cushions and you won't want to move.
+This one shown above has a built-in bench with sloping back making it extra comfy – just add a couple of plumped up cushions and you won't want to move.

-Turn your need for shade into an opportunity to add a little drama to your garden.
-A finely crafted metal gazebo – such as this hexagonal design from Room in the Garden – will bring a smile to everyone's face and become a magical setting for everything from your morning coffee to evening drinks.
+Turn your need for shade ideas for patios into an opportunity to add a little drama.
+A finely crafted metal gazebo – such as this hexagonal design – will bring a smile to everyone's face and become a magical setting for your morning coffee to your evening drinks.

-Made with timber walls and usually sporting symmetrical windows and wide opening doors, some designs such as this beauty, The Burghley from Scotts of Thrapston come with an impressive lead-effect glass fibre roof.
-It’s beautiful sweeping lines teamed with cool paintwork and simple furnishings create a light and spacious feel, ideal for modern outdoor living.
+Made with timber walls and usually sporting symmetrical windows and wide opening doors, some designs such as this beauty come with an impressive lead-effect glass fibre roof.
+Its beautiful sweeping lines teamed with cool paintwork and simple furnishings create a light and spacious feel, ideal for modern outdoor living.

 There's more inspiration for your outdoor room in our summer house ideas.

-Imagine spending the summers month under a leafy canopy, rustling in the breeze and out of the sun’s hot glare.
-Well building a pergola could be the answer.
-Constructed from heavy, weather-treated timber uprights with a framework of timber joists above, they are pretty quick to assemble and plant up with a few mature climbers, they can look as though they have been there for years.
+Imagine spending the summer months under a cool leafy canopy which rustles in the breeze.
+Well, building a pergola could be the answer.
+Constructed from heavy, weather-treated timber uprights with a framework of timber joists above, they are pretty quick to assemble.
+And, planted up with a few mature climbers, they can look as though they've been there for years.

 Position one right next to the house and you will use the space pretty much all the time.
-Just add a cosy outdoor sofa, side table, rug and standard lamp such as these from Ikea and it be a cool place where everyone will want to hang out.
+Just add a cozy outdoor sofa, side table, rug and outdoor lighting and it will be a cool place where everyone will want to hang out.
 Hang a few paper lanterns overhead for a fun finishing touch that will make the space even more inviting.